Asana/devrel-examples/javascript/webhooks-nodejs/README.md

 2. Create a webhook by calling [POST /webhooks](https://developers.asana.com/docs/establish-a-webhook) and specifying given resource (e.g., a task).
 Feel free to use the [Postman Collection](https://developers.asana.com/docs/using-postman) to make your request.

-Note: You must point the [target](https://developers.asana.com/docs/webhook) request parameter to your public ngrok domain instead of the example local host domain `http://localhost:8000/receiveWebhook` (i.e., replace localhost:8000 with your unique ngrok domain).
-The target will be your ngrok server's "Forwarding" domain appended with `/receiveWebhook` and will look something like `https://0d32-71-236-53-92.ngrok-free.app/receiveWebhook`).
+    * Note:  You must point the [target](https://developers.asana.com/docs/webhook) request parameter to your public ngrok domain instead of the example local host domain `http://localhost:8000/receiveWebhook` (i.e., replace `localhost:8000` with your unique ngrok domain).
+    * The target will be your ngrok server's "Forwarding" domain appended with `/receiveWebhook` and will look something like:  `https://0d32-71-236-53-92.ngrok-free.app/receiveWebhook`).

 3. In the Asana UI (or via the API), update the resource (e.g., change the task name).

-4. View the console for notifications of your recent changes on that resource!
+4. View the ngrok server in the console for notifications of your recent changes on that resource!
+You can also go to your ngrok server's "Web Interface" URL to see the events notifications in a GUI format.